To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Conclusion

 \section{Conclusion}

-In this paper, a graph regularized TT completion method was proposed for visual data completion without the need of folding a tensor.
-To overcome the high computational burden introduced by the graph regularization without tensor folding, tensor core fibers were updated as the basic blocks under the BCD framework.
+In this paper, a graph-regularized TT completion method was proposed for visual data completion without the need to fold a tensor.
+To overcome the high computational burden introduced by graph regularization without tensor folding, tensor core fibers were updated as the basic blocks under the BCD framework.
 Based on that, a probabilistic graph regularized TT model, which has the ability to automatically learn the TT ranks and the regularization parameters, was further proposed.
-Experiments on synthetic data showed that the proposed optimization based method with fiber update performs similarly to core update, but is much more computational efficient.
+Experiments on synthetic data showed that the proposed optimization-based method with fiber update performs similarly to core update, but is much more computationally efficient.
 Further experiments on image and video data showed the superiority of the proposed algorithms, especially for GraphTT-VI, which achieves the overall best performance compared to other state-of-the-art methods under different settings without the need to finetune parameters.

 This paper partially answered the question of to fold or not to fold in TT completion: if the graph information is provided and put along each mode of the TT-format tensor, then in general not to fold would give better performance.
-However, a further question might be if the graph information could be provided among every two elements like that in (\ref{eqn:graphregu_intro}) and the heavy computational burden could be overcome, then would not folding a tensor still a better option?
+However, a further question might be if the graph information could be provided among every two elements like that in (\ref{eqn:graphregu_intro}) and if the heavy computational burden could be overcome, then would not folding a tensor still a better option?
 This is a good topic for future work.

 While the proposed methods have demonstrated advancements in visual data completion, there are several directions worth exploring.
 Firstly, in this paper, we only consider the local similarity, and it would be valuable to investigate the incorporation of more robust and effective structural information into the TT completion problem.
 Secondly, the complexity analysis at the end of Section \ref{sec:graphTTopt} and \ref{sec:VIdiscussion} reveals that both methods have a cubic complexity with respect to the number of data samples.
 Therefore it is worthy to study methods to reduce the complexity of the proposed methods for large-scale datasets, e.g., using stochastic optimization methods \cite{hoffman2013stochastic} or using approximate message passing to replace the matrix inverse \cite{rangan2019vector}.

 \begin{IEEEbiography}[{ }]{Le Xu} received the B.Eng. degree from Southeast University, Nanjing, China, in 2017.
 He is currently pursuing the Ph.D. degree at the University of Hong Kong.
 His research interests include tensor decomposition, Bayesian inference, and their applications in machine learning and wireless communication. \end{IEEEbiography}